KaniArchive/MemoryPackDumper/README.md

 # MemoryPackDumper

-A tool to recover MemoryPack C# class definitions from IL2CPP game assemblies.
+A tool to recover MemoryPack class definitions from game assemblies.

 *Originally made for **Blue Archive**, should theoretically work with other games that use MemoryPack.*